AfterglowWeb/WordPress-JS-Internationalization-2025/README.md

 # WordPress JS Internationalization (i18n)<br>Theme and Plugin Guide 2025

-This guide explains how to fully internationalize JavaScript (and PHP) files in a WordPress theme.<br>
+This guide explains how to fully internationalize JavaScript (and PHP) files in a WordPress theme or plugin.<br>
 WordPress versions tested: 6.8.1, 6.8.2, 6.8.3

 ## Bash commands recap<br> Follow the Step-by-Step Guide for the details